Key Details

 We will work hard to minimise any impacts for the local community including the three schools bordering Albert Park.
 The project will keep the three schools in Albert Park updated via emails and community updates.

-The pit building will be under construction between the 2026 and 2028 Formula 1 Australian Grand Prix races and, therefore, not available to use by the public.
+The pit building will be under construction between the 2026 and 2028 Formula 1 Australian Grand Prix events and, therefore, not available to use by the public.

-The three community sporting groups that will be provided temporary clubroom facilities during construction and will be able to access their existing playing fields or suitable alternatives.
+The three community sporting groups that will be provided temporary clubroom facilities during construction and will be able to access their existing playing fields.

 The area immediately around the pit building will be impacted during the works and some roadways and paths may be diverted.
 Notice of any changes to access ways and will be provided on site including directional signage.